Dung24-6/Dung24-6/README.md

 _**If you want to make your dreams come true, the first thing you have to do is wake up.**_

 J.M.
 Power

+_**Keep a positive mind.
+Remember, a failed attempt doesn't make you a failure-giving up does.**_

+Lorii Myers